Cathwyler/MagicRemoteService/README.md

 - LG WebOS TV with developer mode activated.
 Please refer to https://webostv.developer.lge.com/develop/app-test/using-devmode-app/</br>

 ### Possible Improvement
-I already tried Node.js net (TCP) for main data exchange but using service on TV had really poor performance compared to WebSockets.
+I already tried Node.js net (TCP) for the main data exchange, but using service on TV had really poor performance compared to WebSockets.
-I didn'y try to use a dedicated mouse and keyboard driver to reproduce mouse and keyboard input.
+I didn't try to use a dedicated mouse and keyboard driver to reproduce mouse and keyboard input.
-I already tried to use system service but due to Windows security Find a way to detect focus in TextBox control on Windows.
+I already tried to use system and user service but due to Windows security the input could not be properly reproduced.
+A dedicated driver should fix it.
+Find a way to detect focus in TextBox control on Windows to automatically pop up the LG WebOS keyboard.

 ## Installation